Matching School Ads

 Clinical medical assisting

 The diploma program in clinical medical assisting is a 53-quarter credit program that usually takes students between nine and 15 months to complete.
-In the program, students will learn how to deliver high-quality care to their patients, including preparing them for exams, taking vital signs and explaining treatment procedures.
-The program also covers administrative training, such as managing appointment schedules, and filling out medical records and insurance forms.
+In the program, students are taught about how to deliver high-quality care to their patients, including preparing them for exams, taking vital signs and explaining treatment procedures.
+The program also explains administrative tasks, such as managing appointment schedules, and filling out medical records and insurance forms.